OGHighZenBerg/OGHighZenBerg/README.md

 - 💞️ I’m looking to collaborate on learning though communication
 - 📫 How to reach me is to teach me ;)
 - 😄 Pronouns: Der
-- ⚡ Fun fact: I don´t even know what i want, till i want!
+- ⚡ Fun fact: I don´t even know what i want, till i want it!
--

 <!---
 OGHighZenBerg/OGHighZenBerg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.